 - 2 leaves of Indonesian bay leaf dried

 - 4 kaffir lime leaves fresh or from the freezer, bruised

 - 1 dice sized cut up piece of laos ie. galengal or Thai ginger

 - 2 table spoons of Sambal Oelek or 2 finely chopped spanish red peppers, seeds in or out is up to you, but I’d deseed them

 - 1 small tin of coconutmilk and equal parts water

-Once the slow cooking has finished, transfer your rendang to a wadjan or wok on a high heat and stir until almost all of the liquids have evaporated from the rendang.
+- Once you've finished slow cooking, transfer your rendang to a wok on a high heat and stir until almost all of the liquids have evaporated.
 Serve with plain white rice and some crisp green beans.